 - Washington Street – quad gates

 - Lincoln Street – quad gates

 - Pearl Street – quad gates

 - 8th & Hilyard – quad gates

-- Fencing throughout proposed quiet zone to improve safety by keeping pedestrians off the tracks.
+- Fencing, in conjunction with pedestrian gates, are proposed throughout the quiet zone to improve safety by keeping pedestrians and other vulnerable populations off the tracks.